gavinyork/zephyr3d/site/report/scene.api.md

 // Warnings were encountered during analysis:
 //
+// dist/index.d.ts:2379:9 - (ae-incompatible-release-tags) The symbol "type" is marked as @public, but its signature references "InstanceUniformType" which is marked as @internal
-// dist/index.d.ts:4843:9 - (ae-forgotten-export) The symbol "SkinnedBoundingBox" needs to be exported by the entry point index.d.ts
+// dist/index.d.ts:9876:9 - (ae-forgotten-export) The symbol "SkinnedBoundingBox" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)